duartenina/f1-analyses/post.md

 ![](/images/f1_race_wins_team_at_least_20.png)

-Mercedes dominance between 2014-2020 creates a very visible teal mark, but we can also see other teams with strong year(s): Mclaren in the end of the 80s, Ferrari in the 50s and 00s, Red Bull last year (2022).
+Mercedes dominance between 2014-2020 creates a very visible teal mark, but we can also see other teams with strong year(s): Mclaren in the end of the 80s, Ferrari in the 50s and 00s, Red Bull last years (2021-2024).
 The legacies of Ferrari, and McLaren are clear: the largest interval between wins was 4 years (!) for Ferrari (1990 - 1994) and 9 years for McLaren (2012 - 2021).
-Williams was also very impressive in the 80s and 90s, but since then they've had only a few wins in the early 2000s and their last win in 2012 (the infamous Maldonado).
+Williams was also very impressive in the 80s and 90s, but since then they've had only a few wins in the early 2000s and their last win in 2012 (by Maldonado).

 ### Constructor Race Wins II